oracle/weblogic-kubernetes-operator/kubernetes/samples/charts/traefik/README.md

 ingressroute.traefik.containo.us/traefik-tls-1 created
 ingressroute.traefik.containo.us/traefik-tls-2 created
 ```
-Now you can access the application on the WebLogic domain with the hostname in HTTP header.
+Now you can access the application on the WebLogic domain with the host name in HTTP header.
 The ingress controller secure port can be obtained dynamically from the `traefik-operator` service in the `traefik` namespace.
 ```
 # Get the ingress controller secure web port